 Understanding credit scores are extremely important if you hope to apply for a loan.
 Your credit score tests your creditworthiness and most lenders will use the report from the credit reporting agencies to decide whether or not you are a good risk for a loan.
+Especially when borrowing from either a direct lender or a broker the main thing that they look at when lending money to you is your credit score.
+So even if your credit score is low or very low, we have some tips to help increase your credit score.

 Knowing your credit score is very important because it will help you make good financial decisions.
 It is important to know how the credit score agencies calculate your credit score and how you can make it back to good financial health.